My building doesn’t allow pets. Is this legal?

 Noah

-In a rental apartment, this is legal.
-Under the Residential Tenancy Act, landlords can restrict tenants from having pets.
-If they do allow pets, make sure to include that in writing in your tenancy agreement.
-And in case you were also wondering: yes, they can ask for a pet deposit of up to one half month’s rent.
+In a rental apartment, landlords can restrict tenants from having pets.
+They can also restrict the type, size, or number of pets allowed.
+If they do allow pets, make sure that’s included in your tenancy agreement, in writing.
+And yes, they can ask for a refundable pet deposit of up to one half month’s rent, which can be charged in addition to a security deposit.

-For property owners living in a condo, your strata bylaws may restrict keeping pets (yes, that’s legal too).
-But they’ll typically only restrict certain kinds or numbers of pets.
-And, if they make any changes to the bylaws after you got your pet, then your pet would be grandfathered in (meaning, you can keep it even if it’s against the new rules).
+For property owners living in a condo, your strata bylaws may restrict keeping pets.
+But they might only restrict certain kinds or numbers of pets.
+And if they make any changes to the bylaws after you got your pet, then your pet would be grandfathered in (meaning, you can keep it even if it’s against the new rules).